 Where do the patients reside and what about transportation?

-Most patients live in their own home but some live in nursing homes or assisted living facilities.
-Volunteers need to provide their transportation and can choose to be reimbursed for mileage expenses.
+Most hospice patients live in their own homes, but some live in nursing homes or assisted living facilities.
+Volunteers need to provide their own transportation and can choose to be reimbursed for mileage expenses.